kangax/przilla/src/memory-bank/progress.md

 ## What Works

+- **Mobile Log/Edit Score UI: Immediate UI Update (Apr 19, 2025):**

+  - Logging, editing, and deleting a score on mobile now update the UI immediately and reliably, matching the desktop experience.
+  - The fix involved adding an `onScoreLogged` prop to `WodListMobile`, passed from `WodViewer`, and wiring it through to `LogScoreForm`.
+After a successful log/edit, the parent is notified to invalidate and refetch the scores query.
+  - All tests in `WodListMobile.test.tsx` now pass, including those for logging, editing, and deleting scores, and for UI updates after these actions.
+  - The mobile score management UI is robust, fully tested, and at parity with desktop.

 - **Mobile Score Log/Edit UI Fixes & Test Robustness (Apr 19, 2025):**

   - Logging and editing a score on mobile now properly update the UI, thanks to correct TanStack Query cache invalidation.